 Banks have the right to open and close accounts at their discretion.
-For example, according to a 2008 Harvard study, banks closed 30 million accounts that were seen as high risk between 2000 and 2005.
+And, if your banking institution determines that you are a high-risk account holder, then you will likely have that account closed.
 When an account has been closed by a bank, the process of getting it reinstated will depend on the reason for termination, as well as the bank's policies.

 Reasons for Closing Checking Accounts